K0NXT3D/Web-Scrapers/README.md

 General variations to the "bot" itself and how I use them on my end.
 Using Cron is the best way if you're able to proxychains your IP address.
 I only suggest that because these can get you blacklisted.
+Other options include sleep 6h6m5s etc, BUT... it helps to strart a completely new instance of the bot and refresh your IP/Browser and I'll be working on the domain spoofing.
+It's probably right in front of me.

 Normally I don't even run the filenames and I have them in their own folders as "bot" chmod +x and run ./bot.